About Living Donations

 The demand for transplant organs far exceeds the supply of available organs.

-Because of this, our transplant programs offer living donations as an option for kidney and liver transplants.
+Because of this, our transplant program offers living donations as an option for kidney and liver transplants.
 (Living donations are not an option for pancreas, heart or lung transplants.)

 What Is A Living Donor?

-A living donor is someone who donates an organ or part of an organ to another person, usually a family member or friend.
+A living donor is someone who donates an organ or part of an organ to another person.
+Living donors can include relatives, friends, coworkers, spouses or anonymous donors.

 Our First Commitment: Donor Health

 The decision to be a living donor is a selfless act.
-Our Donor Advocacy Team includes family medicine doctors, a social worker and psychologists who work with donors to ensure their well being.
+Our Donor Evaluation Team includes family medicine doctors, a social worker, an independent living donor advocate and psychologists who work with donors to ensure their well-being.

-All potential donors are carefully screened to ensure they are physically and psychologically healthy and know the risks and benefits of organ donation.
+We carefully screen all potential donors to ensure they are physically and psychologically healthy and know the risks and benefits of organ donation.

 Are You Eligible to Donate?